Capstone-Projects-2023-Spring/project-virtual-pet/documentation/docs/system-architecture/sequence-diagrams.md

     User->>HomePage: User is redirected to the home page and has access to the applications
 ```

+    The system requests the user to log in or create an account.
+    The user enters their email address and password.
+    The system validates the user’s credentials and grants access to the application.

 ## Use Case 8

-###As a user, it is important that I can create an account so that I can maintain my pet’s growth and my task progress.
+### As a user, it is important that I can create an account so that I can maintain my pet’s growth and my task progress.

 ```mermaid